-How To Pick A Rug That Gives A Room Life
+How To Pick The Best Rug For Your Space, According To An Expert

 First, a little bit about the retailer: It opened up shop back in 2018 and co-founders Ben Hyman and Kurt Korkmaz have since padded its inventory with bedding, towels, pillows, throw blankets, and full-fledged furniture lines.
 It curates rugs from all backgrounds — vintage pieces are all one of a kind and crafted as long as a century ago while the new collections come, per the site's about page, "fresh off the loom."

+My co-worker Kate says, "The site lists all of the important measurements, pile sizes, etc. so I felt like I could confidently make the right choice for my space."
+She also loves the retailer's packaging.
+"My rug came neatly folded in a box with a very convenient handle, which made it oddly very easy to get up to my four-floor walkup," she writes.

-As the owner of both a one-of-a-kind Moroccan vintage rug and a new washable piece, I can attest to the high quality of both.
-A fellow owner and reviewer of my washable Shell rug Jamie M. mentions, "It is so soft and comfortable, and perfect for our living room where we spend a lot of time on the floor playing with our toddler."
-I wholeheartedly agree — you can find me taking the occasional post-work cat nap atop that dark green carpet any day.
+Funny enough, I too have a four-floor walk up and agree the packaging is more than ideal.
+I hauled both a one-of-a-kind Moroccan vintage rug and a new washable piece up my stairs no problem — the quality was impressive upon opening (and still is to this day).
+A fellow owner and reviewer of my washable Shell rug Jamie M. concurs, "It is so soft and comfortable, and perfect for our living room where we spend a lot of time on the floor playing with our toddler."
+You can find me taking the occasional post-work cat nap atop that dark green carpet any day.
 But how did I go about choosing both items?

 “